-Mike Bell enters his seventh season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.
+Mike Bell enters his eighth season at Florida State serving as associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.
 Entering the 2017 season, Bell was named a Top 30 recruiter (No. 13) by D1Baseball.com.

 In 2017, Bell had six pitchers taken in the MLB Draft, including Holton in the 35th round.
 Holton, a first team All-American choice of the ABCA and D1Baseball.com, led Florida State with a 10-3 record, 2.34 earned run average and 144 strikeouts.
 As a team, FSU’s 640 strikeouts were third-most nationally and fifth-most in FSU history, while Holton’s 144 ranked eighth in single-season history at FSU.